Hidden meaning in the Biblical Book of Proverbs

 To say any more would deprive my readers of the benefits of discovering the many truths in these verses for themselves, for as Proverbs 25:2 tells us: "It is the glory of God to conceal a thing: but the honour of kings is to search out a matter".
 We hear the same wise advice from the lips of Ptah-Hetep: "How beautiful is it to see a son searching into the Teaching of his father."
 Now that you know who that 'father' is and the 'son', the meaning of this maxim is clear.
-I would add that the 'kings' mentioned in this proverb are, of course, the Higher Selves of the Wise, not any earthly rulers.
-Now, let us listen to the author of the essay mentioned earlier, and hear what he has to say about Chapter 9, verses 1-5 of the book.
+I would add that the 'kings' mentioned in this proverb are, of course, the Higher Selves of the Wise, not any earthly rulers who are mostly dimmer than glowworms.
+Now, let us listen to the author of the essay I mentioned earlier, and hear what he has to say about Chapter 9, verses 1-5 of the book.

 Wisdom hath builded her house

 "Wisdom may rightly be termed the knowledge of the One Thing that truly is; beyond both spirit and matter, for she transcends them as the Sun transcends the Moon.
 She is the brightness of the everlasting Light, the pure mirror of the Power of God and the shining image of His Goodness.